VDIGPKU/OpenAD/readme.md

 ### Loading Data

-You can directly use the already defined torch.dataset subclass to load the data.
+You can directly use the already-defined torch.dataset subclass to load the data.

 An example is shown below,
 where the model to be tested is trained only on the nuScenes training set,